Verify, repair, upgrade, and restore projects

 Upgrade projects

-After a project is verified and repaired, you can proceed to upgrade it to the current ALM version.
+After a project from an earlier version is available from the project list, you can proceed to upgrade it to the current version.

 You can run the upgrade process at the individual project level, or at the domain level to upgrade multiple or all projects in the domain.